dipunm/secure-bitcoin-for-dummies/_resources/splitting-secrets.md

 Imagine a code: `7296`, if the numbers `7`, `2`, and `9` were discovered, then the code could be found in 10 attempts, although, if the order of digits were unknown, it could take up to 1190 attempts.

-This is the equivalent of splitting your seed words into chunks, it just isn't a great idea.
+This is the equivalent of splitting your seed words into chunks; it just isn't a great idea.

 ## Splitting a secret correctly